 The Katherine McAdams Leadership Award is named for the second executive director of Scholars, Kathy McAdams.
 The award is given to a young woman in Scholars who has proven to be an effective leader during her freshman and sophomore years.

-This year’s recipient is Rebecca Sherr, a junior double majoring in government and politics and English.
+This year’s recipient is Rebecca Scherr, a junior double majoring in government and politics and English.
 She is an alum of the Justice and Legal Thought Scholars (JLT) program.
-One thing about Sherr: She’s shy, but that only makes her a better leader, she says.
-When her supervisor at her summer job with a nearby law firm told her that shyness and lawyering were mutually exclusive, Sherr only became more determined to prove that wrong.
+One thing about Scherr: She’s shy, but that only makes her a better leader, she says.
+When her supervisor at her summer job with a nearby law firm told her that shyness and lawyering were mutually exclusive, Scherr only became more determined to prove that wrong.

-“I’ll continue to speak softly but firmly, to be observant, and to choose my words with care,” Sherr said.
+“I’ll continue to speak softly but firmly, to be observant, and to choose my words with care,” Scherr said.
 “I’ll continue to be shy.”

 When Ivy Huang began to pursue her capstone project for Arts Scholars, she suspected her peers may not know much about her major, hearing and speech sciences.
 To bring more awareness among Scholars and beyond to speech and language disorders, Huang curated a virtual art exhibit, “Voices,” containing pieces from artists with such disorders from across the globe.

 “By increasing awareness and understanding, the Scholars community can take a step forward in eradicating the stigma and social norms surrounding these disabilities,” Huang wrote in her award application essay.